vbochenin/vbochenin.github.io/_posts/2022-10-14-when-im-using-jmh.md

   - dev-journal
 ---
 ## What an issue I've tried to solve
-My task was to investigate the reason why typed enumeration occupies 13 Mb per instance in a customer environment.
-The typed enumeration is a domain object allowing to users configure enumeration type for custom fields.
+My task was to investigate why a typed enumeration was taking up 13MB per instance in a customer environment.
+The typed enumeration is a domain object that allows users to configure the enumeration type for custom fields.
-The use case is reproducible once enumeration has around 1k elements.
+The use case is reproducible once the enumeration has about 1k elements.

-So I may assume the following possible causes:
+So I can assume the following possible causes
 - a memory leak
-	- keeping in memory some stale caches values
+	- keeping some outdated cache values in memory
-- storing big files in memory
+- storing large files in memory
-	- the enumeration is uploaded by user as XML file, so some intermediate big object can be cached
+	- the user uploads the enumeration as an XML file, so some large intermediate objects can be cached
-- duplicating of data (if so, then why?).
+- duplication of data (if so, why?)
-	- multiple copies of same data sorted in cache for different keys
+	- multiple copies of the same data cached for different keys

 ## What I did to find the cause

-First, I've rerun the scenario locally, made a heap dump, and analyzed it with [MemoryAnalizer](https://www.eclipse.org/mat/).
+First, I've re-run the scenario locally, taken a heap dump, and analyzed it with [MemoryAnalizer](https://www.eclipse.org/mat/).
-It is visible from the report below (_Histogram -> Choose TypedEnumeration in filter -> List of object with outgoing reference -> Sort by Retained Heap_), that we are storing duplicated data for each key in `control2Options` field.
+From the report below (_Histogram -> Choose TypedEnumeration in filter -> List of objects with outgoing reference -> Sort by Retained Heap_), we are storing duplicate data for each key in the `control2Options` field.

 ```
 Class Name                                                              | Shallow Heap | Retained Heap